 As you might expect, the numbers of wrecks laden with meat and associated products, reflect the heyday of the late 19th and early 20th century South American meat trade.
 These long-distance exports were only really made possible by the canning process – the can is as much part of the heritage as the branding of Fray Bentos pies and is very much a reminder that something we think of as quintessentially British often turns out not to be so!

 Refrigeration facilitated the process, in which Nelson Line, already a specialist on South American routes, invested heavily.
-Among the Bedford Lemere ship photos in the English Heritage collections are several of the Nelson Line Highland Mary, 1911, including this one of her refrigerated holds.
+Among the Bedford Lemere ship photos in the Historic England collections are several of the Nelson Line Highland Mary, 1911, including this one of her refrigerated holds.

 Another Nelson Line ship carrying meat, the Highland Corrie, was torpedoed in 1917 in the Channel.